souce/ctdb/README.md

 rtdb is a simple key/value database, based on prefix-compressed trie.

+Storage is append-only, written datas are never changed.

 Supported operations:

  * Add a new key/value pair to the database.